DCSA-Devs/COE_Project/README.md

 2. If you are adding a component or supporting function file ,place it in the /component directory.
 3. For adding multimedia resources like images ,icons,fonts ,place it in the asset diretory.
 4. Try not make any changes to app.js.(For Now)
-5. Always make a pull request ,even if it's a small feature, to avoid merger conflict
+5. Always make a pull request ,even if it's a small feature, to avoid merge conflict
-6. **Always Update your local repository before adding any new code by following step 3**
+6. **Always Update your local repository before adding any new code by following Section 3**
 ## Required Software :
 1. [Git](https://git-scm.com/)
 2. [NodeJs](https://nodejs.org/en/)